-#9 USE HUMOR - Another strategy you might try is to greet your typical negative thoughts and doubts with humor.
-For example, right before that all important tryout you hear, "you're going to blow it, I can just feel it!
-You're going to have a lousy tryout."
+Another strategy you might try is to greet your typical negative thoughts and doubts with humor.
+For example, right before that all important tryout or game you hear, "you're going to blow it, I can just feel it!
+You're going to be lousy.
+You're going to embarrass yourself!"
 Instead of engaging those thoughts by thinking, "NO I'm NOT!" or "Stop thinking that!
 That's being negative.
-I have to be positive!" you might quickly think "Gee, that was really helpful!
+I have to be positive!" you might quickly think, "Gee, that was really helpful!
 Thanks so much for sharing" or "A thought for you my little friend.
-I'm just about to play in this scrimmage.
-Perhaps you may want to get yourself a soft drink and a snack, and I'll chat with you when I'm done!"
+I'm just about to play in this scrimmage/game.
+Perhaps you may want to get yourself some water and a snack, and I'll chat with you when I'm done!"
 When you use humor on yourself in response to these last minute negatives, you neutralize the emotional reaction so common to them and therefore you end up staying calm and relaxed, both of which are absolutely critical to your playing your best when it counts the most.